Lumi-supercomputer/lumi-userguide/docs/runjobs/index.md

     All tasks not adhering to the above fair use rules for the login nodes will be terminated without warning.

-Also, you may want to familiarize yourself with the LUMI Environment:
+Also, you may want to familiarize yourself with the LUMI environment:

 - Read the [module environment][module-environment] page to learn more about how to use the module system on LUMI to find already installed software and to